Belarus–Israel relations: Present day

 In November 2022, Belarus was one of 52 countries that abstained on a United Nations General Assembly resolution requesting an International Court of Justice opinion on Israeli occupation of the Palestinian territories.

-Following the 2023 Israel-Hamas war, the Belarusian government called for restraint and dialogue by both parties.
+Following the Gaza war, the Belarusian government called for restraint and dialogue by both parties.
 President Alexander Lukashenko criticized claims that Russia and Belarus had benefited from the situation through attention shifting away from the Russo-Ukrainian War, instead suggesting that the United States was the beneficiary of the conflict, and stated that Israeli Prime Minister Benjamin Netanyahu had been the "target of attacks for months and years" in domestic Israeli politics.
 He warned against further escalation, describing it as a "dangerous situation".
 Lukashenko also asked for further evidence of Iranian involvement in the Hamas attack against Israel, suggesting instead that weapons provided by the U.S. to Ukraine were being used by Hamas.

 In November 2023, the Belarusian foreign ministry expressed its desire to restore direct flights to Israel, noting good relations between the two countries based on "closely intertwined human destinies and cultures".